The Bottom Ten/NCAA Week 9

 Writing worth reading.
 Usually.

-The Diary of a Nobody – At the hotel, Sparrow makes someone weep.
+The Diary of a Nobody – Sparrow bounces a check.
 Today’s Diary.

 Some Philosophy Crap